 There are 3 major differences between managing a Wordpress site VS a website built on Wix, Weebly, Squarespace and etc.

-A website is basically made up of a bunch of files — HTML files, images, videos, and etc. And all these files need to be stored in a computer that's accessible (when someone visits your website).
+A website is basically made up of a bunch of files — HTML files, images, videos, etc. And all these files need to be stored in a computer that's accessible (when someone visits your website).

 Web hosting services, or server hosting services, are companies that provide computing resources to store all your website files.